We may earn affiliate commissions for the recommended products. Learn more.

 Hostinger emerges as the clear winner overall, offering the best balance of affordability, performance, and user-friendly features.
 Its easy-to-use interface, fast speeds, and advanced security make it ideal for beginners, small businesses, and users requiring a hassle-free hosting experience.
 Hostinger’s affordable pricing and robust support options, including its AI-powered assistant, set it apart from the competition.

 IONOS offers solid performance and specific advantages for larger businesses or experienced developers – such as phone support and more advanced security.
-But, our testing found that it falls short for most users due to features and overall ease of use.
+But our testing found that it falls short for most users due to its features and overall ease of use.
 IONOS works for customers with technical knowledge or those who need infrastructure that can handle more complex, large-scale projects.